How to Enable and Configure the SCWS PHP Module in ServBay

 https://servbay.demo/scws-test/phpinfo.php

-in your browser. - On the PHP info page, scroll and look for the section labeled "SCWS".
-If you see relevant configuration and information (like version, settings), it means the module is loaded correctly.
+. - On the resulting PHP info page, scroll to find the "SCWS" section.
+If you see SCWS-related settings (such as version number and options), the module has loaded correctly.

-(Note: Image path for illustration only; please refer to actual ServBay documentation for current screenshots.)
+(Note: Image path is an example; please refer to your actual ServBay documentation for screenshots)

 Creating and Configuring SCWS Dictionaries

-SCWS uses a dictionary-based segmentation engine, so its effectiveness depends in large part on the dictionary used.
-ServBay provides a default SCWS dictionary and rules file, usually located in /Applications/ServBay/etc/scws
+As a dictionary-based segmentation engine, SCWS’s effectiveness depends largely on its dictionaries.
+ServBay provides default dictionaries and rule files in /Applications/ServBay/etc/scws

 .
-You can also create or use your own custom dictionaries.
+You can also create or use your own dictionaries.

 ...